 Search jobs from management roles to chef’s post, bar staff to kitchen staff

-The HospitalityGEM was not flattering to the pub trade reporting that independent restaurants had the best-trained staff.
+The HospitalityGEM was not flattering to the pub trade, reporting that independent restaurants had the best-trained staff.
 Hotel restaurants and chains came in behind, neck and neck.
 But less than 10% of respondents pointed to pubs and wet-led bars.

 This is a serious concern in an industry that prides itself on being a people industry!
-Communication style was most common issue which required attention in wet-pubs, while speed was felt to be lacking in bars.
+Communication style was the most common issue which required attention in wet-pubs, while speed was felt to be lacking in bars.
 Knowledge of their restaurant’s menu was also an identified problem cited by many respondents.

 Where does it start?

-No more being thrown in at the deep end on the busiest trade night of the week, learning the ropes while on the job or simply winging it!
+Simply, no more being thrown in at the deep end on the busiest trade night of the week, learning the ropes while on the job or simply winging it!
 The need for training is clear and the time spent with management at the beginning of your career is imperative.